Skip to content

 Those numbers are depressing.
 But Ebbinghaus also found something hopeful: each time you actively retrieve the information, the forgetting curve flattens.
 The third review sticks longer than the second.
 The fourth longer than the third.
 Space those reviews out at increasing intervals and you can keep information in your head more or less permanently with surprisingly little effort.

 This is the basic principle behind spaced repetition, and it's been replicated hundreds of times across different populations, age groups, and subject matter.
 It works for medical students learning pharmacology.
 It works for language learners memorizing vocabulary.
 It works for law students drilling case names and dates.
+It works for software engineers retaining API patterns, algorithm complexities, and system design concepts.
 The effect size is large and consistent.

 Why nobody does it